 One of the best ways to practice the electric guitar quietly is to play it on its own.
 This will help to reduce the amount of sound that is being generated.
 This will make it easier for you to practice without disturbing others.

 You can use this approach when practicing at home or when playing in a small room, even just to warm up before a gig.
 Another advantage of the guitar this way is that it will help you to focus on your playing.

 Do you have your amplifier turned up high?
 Sometimes it can be easy to get carried away and start getting louder than you intended.
 So by using it on its own, you are forcing yourself to play with more precision and accuracy.
 Focusing only on improvement.

 The volume will be incredibly low.
 So low, that your pick striking the strings will be louder than the sound the instrument will produce.

 Use a Practice Amplifier

 A practice amplifier can also be a great way to reduce the amount of sound that is being emitted from your guitar.
 This is because they often have a headphone jack.
 This will allow you to plug in and play without disturbing anyone.

 Some practice amplifiers also come loaded with speaker simulations.
 So you can continue to get a great sound from your amplifier right to the headphones.
 This means you can run your favorite speaker combinations and no one would hear them but you.

 It was once true that if you wanted a great gain sound, it would have to be through the speakers.
 But today that is no longer the case.
 By playing with headphones, you can focus on enjoying the guitar.
 All while keeping a great tone going for inspiration.

-A headphone amp is a device that plugs into your guitar jack.
+A headphone, or mini amp, is a device that plugs into your guitar jack.
 It provides an output for phones only, as they don’t require much power.
 Some are very basic with the option for volume.
 But others provide some decent tone-shaping controls, like: